Progressive Web Apps on iOS are here 🚀

 Your PWA will be available for installation right away after your users update to iOS 11.3.
 You don’t need to opt-in for iOS.
 Every PWA is available for installation.
 But that doesn’t mean that everything will work as expected.

 The Uber PWA looks really nice.
-But if you click on “Login” or “Continue” the authorization goes to Safari so you are out of the standalone PWA
+But if you click on “Login” or “Continue” the authorization goes to Safari so you are out of the standalone PWA… therefore, it’s useless.

 If you are reading this you may have already seen my previous article while in beta: Cupertino we have a problem.
 Unfortunately, most of the bugs and challenges I’ve been during betas are still here with us in the final version 😒